 Our office utilizes 3D printers to create restoration treatments and appliances.
 Three-dimensional dental printing can help us make highly customized appliances that fit well and can help improve your oral health.

 The Moonray S is one of our 3D printers designed to use biocompatible resin.
 This particular type of resin is safe to use in dental aligners, surgical guides, and more.
 The printer also syncs with our software, reduces treatment time, and cuts material cost.

 Cone Beam CT Machine

-If you are interested in any of the treatments we provide via this amazing technology, or if you have any questions about the equipment itself, contact us here or give us a call at 702-655-9565 to schedule an appointment with our Las Vegas dental office!
+If you would like more information about our advanced dental technology, or if you have any questions about the equipment itself, contact us here or give us a call at 702-655-9533.
+We can answer questions as well as schedule an appointment in our Las Vegas dental office!